hlucey/third-party/cis3-broker.md

 By using the metadata you exported from the resource management console, you can build one or more new service brokers in the programming language of your choice.
 {:shortdesc}

 Service brokers manage the lifecycle of services.
-The {{site.data.keyword.Bluemix_notm}} platform interacts with service brokers to provision and manage service instances (an instantiation of a service offering) and service bindings (The representation of an association between an application and a service instance, which often contain the credentials that the application uses to communicate with the service instance).
-Providing valid metadata values create a successful RESTful API Response when a Request is performed.
+The {{site.data.keyword.Bluemix_notm}} platform interacts with service brokers to provision and manage service instances and service bindings.
+You can provide valid metadata values to create a successful RESTful API Response when a Request is performed.

 You can build your broker by using a combination of the metadata you exported from the resource management console, our public {{site.data.keyword.Bluemix_notm}} service broker samples, and the Resource Broker API documentation.